BxCppDev/Bayeux/doc/InstallationReports/Cadfaelbrew/Xubuntu16.04-a/cadfaelbrew_xubuntu16.04_report.rst

    $ mkdir -p ${SNSW_BASE_DIR}
 ..

-   Cache and temporary directory used during the building of Cadfaelbrew
+   It may be useful to define some specific directories used by the brew build process.
+You can choose the cache and temporary directories used during the building of Cadfaelbrew formulae with:
-   formulae:

 .. code:: sh